 Housing Elements

-Since 1969, California has required that all local governments (cities and counties) adequately plan to meet the housing needs of everyone in the community.
+Since 1969, California has required that all local governments (cities and counties) adequately plan to meet the housing needs of everyone in the community, at all income levels.
 California’s local governments meet this requirement by adopting housing plans as part of their “general plan” (also required by the state).
-General plans serve as the local government’s "blueprint" for how the city and/or county will grow and develop and include eight elements: land use, transportation, conservation, noise, open space, safety, environmental justice, and housing.
+A general plan serves as a local government’s blueprint for how the city and/or county will grow and develop and includes eight elements: land use, transportation, conservation, noise, open space, safety, environmental justice, and housing.

 California’s Housing Element Law acknowledges that, in order for the private market to adequately address the housing needs and demand of Californians, local governments must adopt plans and regulatory systems that provide opportunities for (and do not unduly constrain) housing development.
 As a result, housing policy in California rests largely on the effective implementation of local general plans and, in particular, local housing elements.